CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Popular Nursery Rhymes for Babies and Toddlers

 What qualifies as popular nursery rhymes for babies?
 We’d vote for the ones that not only get stuck in your head, but are easy enough for a little one to wrap their tongue around with a little practice.
-These nursery rhymes may be inspirational (“Star Light, Star Bright”), funny (“Three Blind Mice”), even interactive (“This Little Piggy”).
+These nursery rhymes may be inspirational (“Star Light, Star Bright”), funny (“Three Blind Mice”) or even interactive (“This Little Piggy”).
 But all of these classic nursery rhyme songs have one thing in common: They’re adored by even the littlest singers.
 Keep reading for a nursery rhymes list suitable for babies and toddlers.

 Wheels on the Bus